Management Response

 Responsible Deadline Status Comments

 UN Women Nigeria Country Office to participate in global discussions on modalities for humanitarian operation following admittance of UN Women into the IASC.
-Nigeria Country Office 2024/06 Not Initiated This action will align with the global discussion following the admission of UN Women into the IASC
+Nigeria Country Office 2024/06 Completed This action has been aligned with the global discussion following the admission of UN Women into the IASC.
+The Nigerian CO presented its humanitarian work and operation in Nigeria at the Executive Board’s informal briefing on UN Women's humanitarian strategy held in September 2023.

-UN Women Cameroon Country Office to elaborate a CBI strategy based on the global guidance as well as guidance from the national cash working group Cameroon Country Office 2024/06 Not Initiated UN Women Cameroon CO is contributing to the ongoing process for the design of the global strategy for cash based interventions.
+UN Women Cameroon Country Office to elaborate a CBI strategy based on the global guidance as well as guidance from the national cash working group Cameroon Country Office 2024/06 Ongoing UN Women Cameroon CO is contributing to the ongoing process for the design of the global strategy for CBI.
 In addition, the CO is a member of the national cash working group which has planned some trainings to enhance the capacities of its members.
+The CBI strategy is under elaboration under the framework of the CBI working group.

 Recommendation: RECOMMENDATION 5 : AN INTERVENTION TO REMOVE BARRIERS FOR WOMEN TO ACCESS EDUCATION AND SKILL TRAINING BEFORE BUSINESS KIT DISTRIBUTION It is suggeste d to further develop the intervention models on socio economic empowerment based on the assessment findings over g ender based violence GBV risks and gender norms.